pintergreg/software-engineering/lectures/04_requirement_analysis.md

 ## dependencies within a software

 - dependencies between the software components are not always obvious
-    - and change over time
+    - and can change over time
 - the core functionalities should be determined at the start of the project
     - that can serve as a foundation for the rest of the software
     - this requires comprehensive understanding of the project